dakdemir-nmdp/hla-protbert/README.md

-# HLA-ProtBERT
+# HLA Protein Encoders

-A comprehensive framework for encoding HLA alleles using ProtBERT.
+A comprehensive framework for encoding HLA alleles using various protein language models like ProtBERT and ESM3.

 ## Features

 - **Automated IMGT/HLA Database Management**: Easy downloading and updating of the latest HLA sequence data
-- **ProtBERT Encoding**: Convert HLA alleles to high-dimensional protein embeddings
+- **Multiple Encoders**: Supports ProtBERT and ESM3 for converting HLA alleles to high-dimensional protein embeddings.
+Easily extensible for other models.
-- **Locus-Specific Models**: Separate encoders for different HLA loci (A, B, C, DRB1, etc.)
+- **Locus-Specific Encoding**: Option to encode alleles for specific HLA loci (A, B, C, DRB1, etc.)
-- **Transplant Matching**: Advanced donor-recipient compatibility analysis
+- **Transplant Matching**: Advanced donor-recipient compatibility analysis (using ProtBERT embeddings currently)
-- **Efficient Caching**: Save time by caching both sequences and embeddings
+- **Efficient Caching**: Save time by caching both sequences and embeddings, organized by encoder type.

 ## Installation